-Fantasy Fest continues with pet costume contest in Key West
+Rabbit-eared tortoise pleases at Key West Fantasy Fest

 KEY WEST, Fla.
-(AP) — The often-decadent Fantasy Fest costuming and masking festival continues this weekend in Key West.
+(AP) — The often-decadent Fantasy Fest is in full flair this weekend in Key West.

 At Wednesday evening’s family friendly Pet Masquerade, entrants included costumed dogs, cats and a tortoise carrying a plush rabbit themed “The Tortoise and the Hare,” drawing inspiration from the fable of the same name.